MarcosBianchii/3-Neuron-Perceptron-Logic-Gate/README.md

 # Multi-Layer Perceptron Logic Gate
 The model uses 3 neurons each activated by a sigmoid function to learn any logical gate.
-The model is trained using backpropagation and gradient descent.

 ## Compile and Run
 ```